satkar605/egg-price-forecasting/README.md

 2. **Stationarity testing suggested differencing, but the final model did not apply it**: The Augmented Dickey-Fuller test indicated non-stationarity.
 However, the best-performing model selected by auto.arima() was ARIMA(4,0,0)(2,0,0)[12], which used no differencing.
 AR(1) models with and without differencing were also tested but did not outperform this model.

 3. **Forecast assumes past patterns will continue**: The model assumes that seasonal and structural patterns seen in the past will hold in the future.
 Unexpected market shocks or policy changes could reduce its predictive accuracy.

+_For a detailed walkthrough of the modeling process, validation strategy, and forecasting logic, refer to the technical scripts and visuals provided in the `scripts/` and `visuals/` directories._